JM89/test-distributed-tracing/README.md

 ## Getting Started

-You can choose two options to get started:
+You can choose two options to get started with this solution:
-- Zipkin backend is a very simple example that reuses its own exporter.
+- Zipkin backend option is a very simple example that reuses its own exporter.
-- OTEL collector is a more detailed example, that shows how to use OpenTelemetry to deliver both backend solutions that are Zipkin and Jaeger.
+- OTEL collector option is a more detailed example, that shows how to use OpenTelemetry to deliver both backend solutions that are Zipkin and Jaeger.

 Both option uses OpenTelemetry standards for instrumentation.
 An example of auto-instrumentation for http requests (AddAspNetCoreInstrumentation) was added, as well as custom ones (e.g. SQS) when no automated solution available.